 What is Cross-Sectional Data Analysis?

 Cross-sectional data analysis is when you analyze a data set at a fixed point in time.
 Surveys and government records are some common sources of cross-sectional data.
-The datasets record observations of multiple variables at a particular point of time.
+The datasets record observations of multiple variables at a particular point in time.

-Financial Analysts may, for example, want to compare the financial position of two companies at a specific point in time.
-To do so, they would compare the two companies’ balance sheets.
 Below are Amazon’s and Apple’s End of Year Consolidated Balance Sheets.
 An analyst could use them to look at their 2018 financial position.
 However, the slight difference in reporting period ending dateas could necessitate making a few adjustments.

 CFI’s Advanced Financial Modeling & Valuation Course includes an extensive case study on Amazon.